LewisIsWorking/PathWarsWiki/Writerside/topics/Getting-started-guide.md

 ### Telegram

-We used Telegram for out-of-game chat and some in-session links and image sharing.
+We used Telegram for out-of-game chat, and some in-session links and image sharing.

 The link to the Telegram group is below.